disk-kk/MosaiqueRAT/README.md

 ### Mosaic - Remote administration tools

-Mosaic is writing in C# under the "MVC" architecture, ZeroFormatter serializer is used.
+Mosaic is writing in C# under the MVC architecture, ZeroFormatter serializer is used.
+The wpf was used to create the graphical interface of the server application. this program was written for educational purposes only and I will not be responsible for its use.

 ![alt text](https://github.com/thdal/MosaicRAT/blob/master/Assets/MosaicRAT.png)